 You want to keep any data references to the files ending with T12TWM and remove the rest.

 First make a backup copy of the XML file used to open the data.
 Now open the original XML file using the text editor Notepad++ found on the YCEO systems.
 Scroll down to the <Product_Organisation> section and examine the many <Granule_List> … </Granule_List> entries.
 Remove all but the entry that refers to your specific data set.
 In this example, this would be the <Granule_List> that has images with T12TWM as the end part of the filenames.
 Save the XML file and return to ENVI to open this as you did earlier.
 ENVI should create three new files based on the spatial resolution.

 ENVI 5.3.1 cannot be used to open Sentinel 2 data in this new format.
-You can open these data using the ESA Sentinel Toolbox.
+You can open these data using the ESA Sentinel-2 Toolbox program SNAP.
 This is installed on the YCEO Lab systems.
 You can also download this software from the ESA site:

 MODIS is an extensive program using sensors on two satellites that each provide complete daily coverage of the earth.
 The data have a variety of resolutions; spectral, spatial and temporal.
 Because the MODIS sensor is carried on both the Terra and Aqua satellites, it is generally possible to obtain images in the morning (Terra) and the afternoon (Aqua) for any particular location.
 Night time data are also available in the thermal range of the spectrum.
 You should consider time of day when ordering a scene for a specific day.

 The MODIS web site, http://modis.gsfc.nasa.gov/index.php, is a good place to begin learning about this important program.
 This site has links to the Atmospheres, Land and Oceans groups of MODIS.
 Place your cursor over the Data tab and you can directly access many of the MODIS products.